 It is a legal requirement that the University does a Title IV calculation to determine how much needs to be returned the US Department of Education including any refunds of tuition or accommodation fees.

-For more information visit, change of circumstances.
+For more information visit, please refer to change of circumstances.

 Please note that the date of your withdrawal is also the date that you become responsible for repaying your loan.